REST and Service Bus Relay Programming Lifecycle

-- Create the Service Bus and Service Bus Access Control projects and the service namespace.
+- Create the Service Bus project and the service namespace.
 The project and service namespace contain the resources to support your application.
 For more information, see Creating a .NET Services Account.
 REST applications must have a Microsoft Azure Service Bus project and namespace created by using the Azure management portal.
-The project also helps provide security and authentication, through the Access Control service.
-For more information, see Building Applications that Use Access Control Services.

 - If you are registering a REST-based service endpoint, you must implement the contract in the previous step.
 The important point here is that the information passed through the interface must be in a format that is transmittable by a REST-style service, for example, a stream.